KunalRelia/kunalrelia.github.io/DRU.md

 <sup><sub>Disclaimer: Any similarity or resemblance of the project’s name to a certain cinematic universe is purely non-coincidental.
   That said, I acknowledge that I personally have no idea about what goes on in MCU or DCU.
-  I use this analogy to stress that research is as fun as watching an DCU or MCU movie (assuming most people love watching such movies).
+  I use this analogy to stress that research is as fun as watching a DCU or an MCU movie (assuming most people love watching such movies).
   </sub></sup>